svivian/q2a-markdown-editor/README.md

 (Make sure to change `qa_` above to your installation's table prefix if it is different.)

 Pay What You Like
 -------------------------------------------------

 Most of my code is released under the open source GPLv3 license, and provided with a 'Pay What You Like' approach.
-Feel free to download and modify the plugins/themes to suit your needs, and I hope you value them enough to make a small donation of a few dollars or more.
+Feel free to download and modify the plugins/themes to suit your needs, and I hope you value them enough to donate a few dollars.

 ### [Donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4R5SHBNM3UDLU)